WORLDWIDE SHIPPING! OPENING HOURS: MON - SAT 0930 to 1700 / 1000 to 1600 SUN & Bank Holidays

 R3860 Hornby BR, Merchant Navy Class, 4-6-2, 35012 'United States Lines' - Era 4

-New release - pre-orders invited - expected during Autumn 2023. preauthkernow
+New release - pre-orders invited - expected during winter 2024/2025. preauthkernow

 Conceived in 1937 when Oliver Bulleid became Chief Mechanical Engineer of the Southern Railway, the Merchant Navy Class represented Bulleid's vision for a quick accelerating, mixed traffic 4-6-2 locomotive, equally capable of hauling passenger services (such as the Golden Arrow and Atlantic Coast Expresses), or freight workings, to a speed of around 75mph.